brownhci/drafty/backend/README.md

 1. Depends on whether you need continuous build (detects your changes and updates build), usually you want this for development, run one of the following script
     - run with `npm run watch` for continuous build
     - run with `npm start` for normal build
+1. In production we recommend using pm2 to perpetually run the application.
+    - For near zero downtimes:
+    - pm2 scale <appname> 3
+    - pm2 reload <appname>

 ## Directory Structure